Dental Sedation Nursing

 Mock exams are provided upon completion of the RoC and once learning from other material has been carried out.
 Mock exams help prepare further for revision for the examination.

-Approximately 1 month prior to the expected examination date the Tutor will arrange oral mock exams.These oral mocks will include random testing across the syllabus.
+Approximately 1 month prior to the expected examination date, the Tutor will arrange oral mock exams.
+The oral mocks will include random testing across the syllabus.
 Although this sounds daunting, this is a varied form of revision with excellent feedback from previous learners who have gone on to successfully pass the examination.

 About the Examination

-Award of qualification
+Award of Qualification

-• Pass the examination
+- Pass the written examination

 Examination date